Foods That Promote Heart Health: A List of Nutritious Options

 What makes food heart-healthy?

-Food plays a crucial role in maintaining heart health.
-Certain nutrients and compounds in food can help reduce the risk of heart disease by managing blood pressure, cholesterol levels, and triglycerides.
-Here are some key factors that make food heart-healthy:
+Food plays an important role in maintaining heart health.
+There are nutrients and some elements in food that contribute to lowering the risk of heart disease by keeping blood pressure, cholesterol, and triglycerides at low levels.
+Following are a few key factors that constitute heart-healthy food.

 1. Omega-3 Fatty Acids

-Omega-3 fatty acids, particularly EPA and DHA, are found in fatty fish like salmon and tuna.
+Omega-3 fatty acids, particularly EPA and DHA, are found in such fatty fish as salmon and tuna.
 These fatty acids help lower triglycerides, reduce blood pressure, and prevent blood clots.

 2. Fiber